Generic name: nitroprusside [ nye-troe-PRUS-ide ]

 How is nitroprusside given?

 Nitroprusside is injected into a vein through an infusion pump.
-You will receive this injection in a clinic or hospital setting.
+A healthcare provider will give you this injection in a medical setting.

-Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving nitroprusside.
-Your blood and urine may also need to be tested during treatment.
+Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely.

 What happens if I miss a dose?